arc-eng/cli-demo/generate-rank-select/analysis/game-of-life.md

 #### Main Benefits for the User
 - **Automation**: The entire process of creating a script, managing dependencies, and handling errors is automated, saving significant time and effort.
-- **Error Handling**: PR Pilot intelligently handles errors during dependency installation, providing fixes and explanations.
+- **Error Handling**: Arcane Engine intelligently handles errors during dependency installation, providing fixes and explanations.
 - **Synchronization**: The `--sync` flag ensures that the local repository is always in sync with the PR branch, reducing the risk of conflicts.
 - **Ease of Use**: Users can focus on the core logic of their projects without worrying about setup and configuration issues.